GeotrekCE/Geotrek-admin/docs/import-data/import-touristic-data-systems.rst

 Import from OpenStreetMap
 ==========================

-OpenStreetMap (OSM) is a collaborative, open-source mapping platform that provides freely accessible geographic data, maintained by a global community of contributors.
+OpenStreetMap (OSM) is a collaborative, open-source mapping database that provides freely accessible geographic data, maintained by a global community of contributors.
 OpenStreetMap parsers retrieve OSM data using the Overpass API.

 By default, the parser uses the German Overpass server:
 ``https://overpass-api.de/api/interpreter/``